ayan-b/Django_Blog/README.md

 > A simple Blog and forum made in Django.

-This project is a simple blog where the admins can post articles and edit or delete them.
+This project is a simple blog and forum where the admins can post articles and edit or delete them.

 ## Building